Sertraline: History

 Skeletal formulae of thiothixene, lometraline and tametraline, from which sertraline was derived.
 Commonalities to the structure of sertraline are highlighted in red.

-The history of sertraline dates back to the early 1970s when Pfizer chemist Reinhard Sarges invented a novel series of psychoactive compounds, including lometraline, based on the structures of the neuroleptics thiothixene and pinoxepin.
+The history of sertraline dates to the early 1970s when Pfizer chemist Reinhard Sarges invented a novel series of psychoactive compounds, including lometraline, based on the structures of the neuroleptics thiothixene and pinoxepin.
 Further work on these compounds led to tametraline, a norepinephrine and weaker dopamine reuptake inhibitor.
 Development of tametraline was soon stopped because of undesired stimulant effects observed in animals.
 A few years later, in 1977, pharmacologist Kenneth Koe, after comparing the structural features of a variety of reuptake inhibitors, became interested in the tametraline series.
 He asked another Pfizer chemist, Willard Welch, to synthesize some previously unexplored tametraline derivatives.
 Welch generated several potent norepinephrine and triple reuptake inhibitors, but to the surprise of the scientists, one representative of the generally inactive cis-analogs was a serotonin reuptake inhibitor.
 Welch then prepared stereoisomers of this compound, which were tested in vivo by animal behavioral scientist Albert Weissman.
 The most potent and selective (+)-isomer (Note: Also known as "cis-(1S,4S)".
 Out of all four possible enantiomers, cis-(1R,4R) is also active on the serotonin transporter, and trans-(1R,4S) is an SNDRI.) was taken into further development and eventually named sertraline.
 Weissman and Koe recalled that the group did not set up to produce an antidepressant of the SSRI type—in that sense their inquiry was not "very goal driven", and the invention of the sertraline molecule was serendipitous.
 According to Welch, they worked outside the mainstream at Pfizer, and even "did not have a formal project team".
 The group had to overcome initial bureaucratic reluctance to pursue sertraline development, as Pfizer was considering licensing an antidepressant candidate from another company.